-The campany evaluates the effectiveness of the Board of Directors' management oversight function each year at the hhc Governance Committee.
+The effectiveness of the Board of Directors' management oversight function is evaluated each year by the hhc Governance Committee.
 If any issues related to the operation of the Board of Directors, etc., are identified, a request and proposal for improvement are submitted to the Board of Directors and operational divisions.
-In the corporate governance evaluation, the status of the activities of the Board of Directors, etc., is inspected and evaluated based on the corporate governance evaluation carried out in the previous fiscal year, issues are identified for the next fiscal year, and improvement measures are presented, thereby implementing the Plan-Do-Check-Act (PDCA) cycle.
-Beginning in FY2017, we have an outside organization review our processes and results once every 3 years to ensure the appropriateness and suitability of corporate governance evaluations on a continued and periodical basis.
+In the corporate governance evaluation, the status of the activities of the Board of Directors and other management councils is inspected and evaluated based on the recognition of issues in the previous fiscal year, issues are identified for the next fiscal year, and improvement measures are presented, thereby implementing the Plan-Do-Check-Act (PDCA) cycle.
+Beginning in FY2017, we have had an outside organization review our processes and results once every 3 years to regularly ensure the appropriateness and suitability of our corporate governance evaluations.
+This review was carried out in FY2020.

-On April 24, 2020, the Board of Directors deliberated on the results of the Board of Directors evaluation, which was compiled in the Outside Directors Meeting, the Self-review of the Corporate Governance Guidelines and the Self-review of Internal Control Regulations, and approved the Results of Evaluation of Corporate Governance in FY2019.
+On April 26, 2021 the Board of Directors deliberated on the Board of Directors evaluation, Self-review of the Corporate Governance Guidelines, and Self-review of Internal Control Regulations compiled by the hhc Governance Committee, and approved the FY2020 Corporate Governance Evaluation.